apigee/devrel/tools/apigee-x-trial-provision/README.md

 request to an automatically deployed hello-world proxy.

-When the script finishes, it takes extra 5-7 minutes to provision load balancers infrastructure.
-You can use following curl command to run it until 200 OK is returned to ensure that the ngSaas install is fully completed.
+When the script finishes, it takes extra 5-7 minutes to provision the load balancing infrastructure.
+You can use the following curl command to run it until 200 OK is returned to ensure that Apigee X install is fully completed.

 Sample Output: